OlivierLD/ROB/GET_STARTED.md

 ### Aka "Get Started" for dummies

 > Just in case, check [this](https://pi-apps.io/install-app/install-more-ram-on-raspberry-pi/) out
-> to install  ore RAM on the Raspberry Pi.
+> to install more RAM on the Raspberry Pi.

 The goal here is to see something interesting, as fast as possible.